By breaking down norms that may block the way forward, you can rebuild authentic strength to support your life in recovery.

 - Identify the skills you will need to manage recovery for life.

 Depending on your needs, these programming components will be part of your Phase II treatment:

 - Continued support for withdrawal and post-acute withdrawal symptoms that are present in early recovery

-In Phase II, you may also decide to participate in Caron’s Breakthrough program for individuals, a five-day retreat-style workshop designed to address patterns and issues, including self-esteem, that often get in the way of being able to meet interpersonal and relationship goals.
+You may also decide to participate in Caron’s Breakthrough Program for individuals, designed to address patterns and issues, including self-esteem, that often get in the way of being able to meet interpersonal and relationship goals.